blockchainofthings/Catenis-API-Docs/source/includes/authentication.md

 ## Usage

-To properly call a Catenis Enterprise API method, the client application must authenticate the request before sending it, for which the following general steps must be taken:
+To properly call a Catenis API method, the client application must authenticate the request before sending it, for which the following general steps must be taken:

 1. Constructs an HTTP request for the API method that needs to be called;
 2. Signs the request using the virtual device's *API access secret*;